Skip to content

 • New logo or existing business

-Good sales data makes reporting easier.
+• Good deal registration incentives need good reporting: Good sales data makes reporting easier.
 By building reporting dashboards, you can gain insights during the incentive and potentially act where there is an opportunity to improve.
 Insights and reporting derived at the incentive close can be fed back to budget holders to enable decision-making for future endeavours and motivate all internal stakeholders.

-Prize fulfilment is time-consuming and can be problematic unless well-planned in advance.
+• Efficient reward fulfilment: Global prize fulfilment is time-consuming and can be problematic unless well-planned in advance.
 Physical prizes are more difficult to distribute than virtual ones (e.g., e-vouchers).
 Delivering prizes to different countries is also a challenge to consider, along with the different tax implications that may apply.
-Using a fulfilment company that is used to these challenges is advisable if you haven’t done this before or don’t have the time.
+If you haven’t done this before or don’t have the time, it’s advisable to use a fulfilment company experienced with these challenges.
+The important thing is to be able to distribute prizes accurately and timely (don’t leave it too long after the incentive or your participants will be chasing you!) and with minimal distribution costs.

 What to Change?

-It could be as simple as rebranding the incentive with a different incentive banner or a new name.
-Alternatively, it could be rewards that have not been tried before or a change to what is being incentivised.
+It could be as simple as rebranding the incentive.
+Alternatively, it can be rewards that have not been tried before or a change to what is being incentivised.
 It may even need an upgrade to the whole process or something really new and exciting to better engage the participants.
-Here are a couple of examples:

-Pre-pandemic in 2019, Essential developed a new concept which we called ‘Buzz Days’, dedicated sales call-out days designed to build pipeline, generate engagement and competition, build momentum, have fun and get results.
+• Sales Buzz Days: pre-pandemic in 2019, Essential developed a new concept which we called ‘ Buzz Days ’, dedicated sales call-out days designed to build pipeline, generate engagement and competition, build momentum, have fun and get results.
 During the pandemic, these were all done online using a ‘buzz social wall’.
-The buzz wall is the hub of the day, where results are posted, banter shared and the team’s progress tracked to determine who will be awarded prizes such as ‘Most meetings booked’, ‘Most deals registered’, ‘Most emails sent’ and ‘Socialite of the day’.
+The buzz wall serves as the hub of the day, posting results, sharing banter, and tracking the team’s progress to determine who will be awarded prizes such as ‘Most meetings booked,’ ‘Most deals registered,’ ‘Most emails sent,’ and ‘Socialite of the day.’
 These were, and still are in this hybrid world, very successful and vendors continue to run these as we approach 2023.

 There is no doubt that successful Deal Reg Incentives contribute to the growth of your business and your sales channel.
 It’s not just about generating new pipeline and closing more deals.
 A successful incentive builds trust and buy-in internally, increases brand image in the channel and motivates teams going forward.

-Essential has more than 20 years of experience working in the channel and running incentives for our tech clients.
 Take a look at our channel incentive portfolio and see how we can do the heavy lifting for you and make your next incentive a resounding success!

 Back to top